d3/d3/docs/d3-color.md

 d3.color("yellow").formatHsl() // "hsl(60, 100%, 50%)"
 ```

-[Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a string representing this color according to the [CSS Color Module Level 3 specification](https://www.w3.org/TR/css-color-3/#hsl-color), such as `hsl(257, 50%, 80%)` or `hsla(257, 50%, 80%, 0.2)`.
+[Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a string representing this color according to the [CSS Color Module Level 3 specification](https://www.w3.org/TR/css-color-3/#hsl-color), such as <ColorSpan color="hsl(257, 50%, 80%)" /> or <ColorSpan color="hsla(257, 50%, 80%, 0.2)" />.
 If this color is not displayable, a suitable displayable color is returned instead by clamping S and L channel values to the interval [0, 100].

 ## *color*.formatRgb() {#color_formatRgb}